ramensoftware/windows-11-taskbar-styling-guide/README.md

 ### Transparent color

+To have a fully transparent background, use the following style:

 ```
-Fill:=Transparent
+Fill=Transparent
 ```

 ### Acrylic effect as color

-In order to have acrylic effect ( blurred background ) you can use AcrylicBrush, this comes with `TintOpacity` which defines how much of the color needs to be applied
+In order to have an acrylic effect (a blurred background) you can use `AcrylicBrush`, this comes with `TintOpacity` which defines how much of the color needs to be applied.

 ```
 Fill:=<AcrylicBrush TintColor="Black" TintOpacity="0.8" />
 ```

-You can also mix Acrylic with a variation of an accent color for a more dynamic look that fits current theme
+You can also mix Acrylic with a variation of an accent color for a more dynamic look that fits current theme.

 ```
 Fill:=<AcrylicBrush TintColor="{ThemeResource SystemAccentColorDark2}" TintOpacity="0.3" />